 VA Form 22-1999 is an electronic enrollment certification that is submitted by the Office of Military Affairs.
 This certification reports your hours and term of enrollment to the U.S. Department of Veterans Affairs through our certification portal, VA-ONCE.
 After you have submitted your initial paperwork to the Office of Military Affairs, your subsequent enrollments will automatically be reported to us.
 Our VA Certifying Officials will then report your enrollment to the U.S. Department of Veterans Affairs through this electronic form.
 You will then be notified by a confirmation email containing further instructions on how to proceed.

-If you are under the Post 9/11 GI Bill (Ch.
+If you are under the Post-9/11 GI Bill (Ch.
 33), you will receive your benefits after your enrollment certification has been submitted to the U.S. Department of Veterans Affairs, the U.S. Department of Veterans Affairs has processed it, and courses have started.
-The U.S. Department of Veterans Affairs will pay the Basic Allowance for Housing (BAH) and the Books and Supplies Stipend directly to you, and is paid one month in arrears (i.e. BAH for January would be paid at the beginning of February).
+The U.S. Department of Veterans Affairs will pay the Basic Allowance for Housing (BAH) and the Books and Supplies Stipend directly to you.
+BAH is paid at the beginning of the month following each month of enrollment (i.e. BAH for January would be paid at the beginning of February).

 No, when filing Taxes you are not required to include income from U.S. Department of Veterans Affairs Education Benefits